 Skip to contents

-Creates a row-independent (rowind) variable by finding the first occurrence where a condition is TRUE and extracting the corresponding value.
-This is a common pattern in longitudinal registry data analysis for creating stable person-level characteristics.
+Creates a row-independent (`ri_`) variable by finding the first occurrence where a condition is TRUE and extracting the corresponding value.
+This is a common pattern in longitudinal registry data analysis for creating stable person-level characteristics from time-varying skeleton columns.

 Usage